tidyverse/forcats/revdep/problems.md

 # railtrails

-Version: 0.0.3
+Version: 0.1.1

 ## In both

 *   checking data for non-ASCII characters ...
 NOTE
     ```
-      Note: found 1583 marked UTF-8 strings
+      Note: found 1557 marked UTF-8 strings
     ```

-# sjPlot
+# rbin

-Version: 2.4.1
+Version: 0.1.1

 ## In both

-*   checking Rd cross-references ...
+*   checking dependencies in R code ...
 NOTE
     ```
-    Package unavailable to check Rd xrefs: ‘plm’
+    Namespace in Imports field not imported from: ‘utils’
+      All declared Imports should be used.
     ```

+# SCnorm

+Version: 1.4.5

+## In both

+*   checking package dependencies ...
+NOTE
+    ```
+    Package suggested but not available for checking: ‘devtools’
+    ```

 # sweep

-Version: 0.2.0
+Version: 0.2.1.1

 ## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘devtools’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
+    ```

+# TextForecast

+Version: 0.1.0

+## In both

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespaces in Imports field not imported from:
-      ‘devtools’ ‘lazyeval’ ‘lubridate’ ‘tidyr’
+      ‘doParallel’ ‘forecast’ ‘lars’ ‘parallel’ ‘tau’ ‘tsDyn’
       All declared Imports should be used.
     ```

-# tidyLPA

-Version: 0.1.2

-## In both

-*   checking dependencies in R code ...
+*   checking data for non-ASCII characters ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘purrr’
-      All declared Imports should be used.
+      Note: found 40 marked UTF-8 strings
     ```

-# tidyquant
+# tidybayes

-Version: 0.5.3
+Version: 1.0.3

 ## In both